-Amid all the gasps of disbelief that one can hear over George Alan Rekers—Baptist minister, co-founder of the conservative Family Research Council, and vociferous advocate of ex-gay therapy—getting caught with a male escort after a holiday together in Europe, there are conflicting reports on whether the escort was there to help lift Mr. Rekers' luggage or to receive "the Gospel of Jesus," as the psychiatrist insisted recently.
+Amid the audible gasps of disbelief concerning George Alan Rekers—Baptist minister, co-founder of the conservative Family Research Council, and vociferous advocate of ex-gay therapy—getting caught with a male escort after a holiday together in Europe, one thing has become clear: Dr. Rekers has almost single-handedly destroyed the basis and presumed effectiveness of reparative therapy for homosexuality.

 With Rekers acknowledging that he found his bellhop from the male escort website Rentboy.com, and the escort now acknowledging that he was hired to give erotic massages, it's worth considering not only the astonishing disconnect between Rekers' private and professional lives, but also the incalculable damage his words about homosexuality have had on teens and young adults across the nation and beyond.

 Until he was recently scrubbed from the organization's Website, Rekers sat on the board of the National Association for Research and Therapy of Homosexuality (NARTH), an organization dedicated to changing the sexuality of gay people.
 "Mr. Rekers," the BBC reminds us, also "has testified as an expert in favor of a gay adoption ban in Florida," for which he was paid $87,000 and during which he called gay men mentally unstable and a "deviant segment of society."
 His published works include Growing up Straight: What Families Should Know about Homosexuality.

 While Rekers hardly seems like a good example of NARTH's so-called reparative theory, it is deeply troubling to consider figures such as him "weighing in on almost every piece of anti-gay legislation around the country," as CNN puts it, making the lives of especially young gays and lesbians more difficult, while he hires a male escort for a jaunt around Europe.